helmy660/shopping-website-frontend/README.md

 # shopping-website-frontend
-A simple shopping website for clothes and shoes using angular as front end
+A simple shopping website for clothes and shoes using angular as client side